rbgt/GCP_Batch_Pipeline/README.md

 - One to write data to a BigQuery Dataset by subscribing to the Pub/Sub topic
 - A last script where we create the view for the dashboard in Looker Studio
 ![alt text](https://github.com/rbgt/gcp_pipeline/blob/master/batch_pipeline.jpg)
+PS : Even though in the visualisation part there is some PowerBI and tableau logo, we have used Looker Studio as dashboarding solution for the pipeline